 Nature Backpacks

-A partnership between the Library of Virginia, Virginia State Parks and the Science Museum of Virginia provides 135 libraries with four nature backpacks each.
-Available to check out, the backpacks help families learn about nature in their backyard, in a local park, or at one of Virginia's 41 state parks.
+A partnership between the Library of Virginia, Virginia State Parks and the Science Museum of Virginia provides 87 library systems with 784 nature backpacks.
+Available to check out, the backpacks help families learn about nature in their backyard, in a local park or at one of Virginia's 43 state parks.

-Each backpack comes with a parking pass that allows the library customer to visit any Virginia State Park at no cost.
-Backpacks also feature: pocket guides to bugs and slugs, animal tracks, Virginia birds, mammals, and Virginia trees and wildflowers; a port-a-bug field observation container; a Big Foot Leave No Trace Ethics Card; a magnifying lens; a dip net; and laminated sheets with suggested activities designed by both Virginia State Parks and the Science Museum of Virginia.
+Each backpack comes with a parking pass that allows the library patron to visit any Virginia State Park at no cost (except for Natural Bridge and Southwest Virginia Museum state parks that charge a per-person entry fee).
+Backpacks also include pocket guides to bugs and slugs, animal tracks, Virginia birds, mammals, Virginia trees and wildflowers and geology; a port-a-bug field observation container; a magnifying lens; a dip net; a compass and binoculars; a ruler; forceps; a Big Foot–themed Leave No Trace Ethics Card; and laminated sheets with suggested activities designed by both Virginia State Parks and the Science Museum of Virginia.

 This project is made possible with federal funds provided by the Institute of Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA) and through generous in-kind contributions from the Virginia Department of Conservation and Recreation and the Science Museum of Viginia.